marian-scientific/projects/02001-Alarm Machine/FINAL_REPORT.md

 Results
 -------

 How to Operate the Prototype?
-There are two switches and 6 push buttons. (write down the rest.
-I forgot to finish this part lol)
+There are two switches and 6 push buttons.

+The power to the clock must be turned on first

+The power to the rest of the circuit must be turned on second

+There are two switches:

+the set reset switch and the load unload switch

+The 1st switch is the set reset switch: set (off), reset (on)

+The 2nd switch is the load unload switch: load (off), unload (on)

+After the power is on, the first switch must be placed in the reset position (on) to turn off the blue LED

+The second switch is placed in the load (off) position. the load position allows the user to push button in a time

+The hours, minutes, and seconds can all be programmed into the alarm machine when the second switch is in the load position.

+After setting a time, the user may engage the countdown.

+To do this:

+Set the second switch to unload (on) position

+And then set the first switch to the set (off) position. (if this is not done, the alarm will never go off and the countdown will overflow)

 A future stream will be conducted to record the accuracy and be placed in a table here.